(503) 438-7888

 Weight-Mile / Fuel Temporary Tax Pass

 Vehicles that operate in Oregon and exceed 26,000 lbs are subject to Oregon's weight-mile tax.
-If a carrier is not enrolled, a temporary tax pass (weight-mile pass) can be purchased for short operations.
+Temporary tax passes can be purchased for short operations.

 Oversize / Overweight Permits